k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

 For additional information, see [Schedule a cluster repair](http://cassandra-reaper.io/docs/usage/schedule/) on the Reaper site.

 {{% alert title="Warning" color="warning" %}}
-Users with access to the Reaper for Apache Cassandra web interface can pause or delete scheduled repairs.
-To add authentication security in the UI, see [Reaper for Apache Cassandra authentication](http://cassandra-reaper.io/docs/configuration/authentication/).
+Users with access to the Reaper web interface can pause or delete scheduled repairs.
+To add authentication security in the UI, see [Reaper authentication](http://cassandra-reaper.io/docs/configuration/authentication/).
 {{% /alert %}}

 ### Run a cluster repair